-If you experience a sense of separation from your body, specifically your vagina, this could be a form of subconscious protection.
+If you experience a sense of separation from your body, specifically your vagina, this sexual response could be a form of subconscious protection.
 A woman may expose her body during a sexual encounter without opening herself up emotionally or mentally.
 Yet psychological and physiological arousal cannot be separated.

 Is My Vagina Traumatized?

 Premature penetration, whether consensual or not, can impact your mental and emotional attitude towards sex, as well as your body’s physical response to it.
-In fact, any distressing experience associated with the pelvic bowl, such as miscarriage, painful childbirth, or a relationship that was emotionally wounding, can leave the energetic scars of trauma that damage vaginal nerve endings.
+In fact, any distressing experience associated with the pelvic floor, such as miscarriage, painful childbirth, or a relationship that was emotionally wounding, can leave the energetic scars of trauma that damage vaginal nerve endings.